You think you’ve found the perfect apartment, but when you see the cost of rent, you may be unsure of if it’s in your price range.

-A recent study from Harvard University found that median housing prices have risen, as median renter incomes have dropped, which means the number of “cost-burdened renters” — those who spend more than 30% their income on housing — remains high.
-Over 90% of the 100 largest cities in America have seen rents go up in the last year.
+A recent study from Harvard University found that median housing prices have risen while median renter incomes have dropped.
+This means the number of “cost-burdened renters” — those who spend more than 30 percent of their income on housing — remains high.
+Over 90 percent of the 100 largest cities in America have seen rents go up in the last year.

 In some cases, spending a little bit more on rent means you actually get a lot of bang for your buck.
 If you pay a premium to live close to work, you may save the equivalent amount or more on your commuting costs.
 If a higher rent allows you to access a safer neighborhood or better schools, you’re buying peace of mind.